zf4223v1ms7/nexus-sdk/docs/toolkit-rust.md

     // ...
 }
 ```
+{% hint style="info" %}

-> Notice that the `invoke` function does not return a `Result`.
+Notice that the `invoke` function does not return a `Result`.
 This is because errors are valid output variants of a Nexus Tool.
 The `invoke` function should handle any errors and return them as part of the output.
+{% endhint %}

 ---